d-vasek/hello-world/README.md

 # hello-world

-So trying first changes on a branch so that I can commit them to the trunk (main?).
+Trying first changes on a branch so that I can commit them to the trunk (main?).